ethanhinson/kubernetes-and-you/README.md

 ### Deploying the apps

-Steps 5 and 6 represent the deployment steps of deploying containers into the cluster.
+Steps 4 and 5 represent the steps of deploying containers into the cluster.
 You can repeat these steps each time you make a change to the code.
+The workflow is as follows:

 ```
 +--------------+       +------------------+       +------------------+       +------------------+